-Watershed protection includes stormwater management erosion control along streams and the lakeshore, proper management and disposal of chemicals within the watershed.
+Best practices for watershed protection include stormwater management and erosion control along streams and the lakeshore, proper management and disposal of chemicals, monitoring of septic systems and management of boating.

 Several existing Federal, State and local laws and regulations are intended to protect the water quality of Canandaigua Lake and to manage development along the lakeshore.